 - For billing questions and queries email firstname.lastname@example.org

 REQUEST OR MANAGE AN ALLOCATION

-- To request an additional allocation or manage an existing one, you will use Coldfront
+- To request an allocation or manage an existing one, log into Coldfront

-- If you have an existing allocation and cannot access Coldfront, please contacts FASRC
+- If you cannot access Coldfront, please contacts FASRC

 Lead Time for New Tape Allocations

-There is a minimum setup time of (TBD – 2-3 weeks currently).
+There is a minimum setup time of (2-3 weeks currently).
 This timeframe assumes we receive the completed tape setup from our service partner NESE without delay.
 Delays there are beyond our control and could increase lead time.
 Please note that any storage changes made after the 15th of the month will be reflected in the following month’s billing.

 MANAGE BILLING FOR ALLOCATIONS

 Charges for storage allocations are billed monthly.
 Expense code(s) can be applied to each allocation and can be sub-divided among multiple billing codes.

 See our Service Center FAQ for answers to common questions.